m4ttsch/omscs-notes-notes/secure-computer-systems/14-database-security-multilevel.md

 ![](https://assets.omscs.io/secure-computer-systems/images/module14/invisible-poly2.png)

 In our previous example we created 2 rows for Alice.
 We now double that to 4 rows.
+Notice that the UPDATE is applied to all rows with NAME = 'Alice'.
 A TS user changes Alice's dept. to math for the two existing rows.
-The access class is TS for these rows and dept. values.

 ![](https://assets.omscs.io/secure-computer-systems/images/module14/visible-poly.png)